yarpc/yab/README.md

                                  The default (0) is no limit. (default: 0) --statsd=                  Optional host:port of a StatsD server to report metrics
+      --per-peer-stats           Whether to emit stats by peer rather than aggregated

 Help Options:
   -h, --help                     Show this help message